-We are a biopharmaceutical company focused on the development and commercialization of innovative small molecule drugs that address unmet medical needs in neurological and related central nervous system disorders.
-We have a pipeline of product candidates led by pimavanserin, which is in Phase III development as a potential first-in-class treatment for Parkinson's disease psychosis.
-We have reported successful results from a pivotal Phase III trial with pimavanserin in patients with Parkinson's disease psychosis, the -020 study.
+We are a biopharmaceutical company focused on the development and commercialization of innovative medicines that address unmet medical needs in neurological and related central nervous system disorders.
+We have a pipeline of product candidates led by pimavanserin, which is in Phase III development for Parkinson's disease psychosis and has the potential to be the first drug approved in the United States for this disorder.
+Pimavanserin is also in Phase II development for Alzheimer's disease psychosis and has successfully completed a Phase II trial as a co-therapy for schizophrenia.
 We hold worldwide commercialization rights to pimavanserin.
-Our pipeline also includes clinical-stage programs for chronic pain and glaucoma in collaboration with Allergan, Inc. and two advanced preclinical programs directed at Parkinson's disease and other neurological disorders.
-All of our product candidates emanate from internal discoveries.
+Our pipeline also includes clinical-stage programs for chronic pain and glaucoma in collaboration with Allergan, and two advanced preclinical programs directed at Parkinson's disease and other neurological disorders.
+All of our product candidates are small molecules that emanate from internal discoveries.